cdapio/coopr/docs/docs/source/rest/plugins.rst

 ^^^^^^^^^^^^^^

 Metadata for the resource is returned in the response body.
 The response is a JSON Object that contains the resource name, version, and status.
-The status will be one of "inactive", "active", "staged", or "unstaged".
+The status will be one of "inactive", "active", "staged", or "recalled".
 An inactive resource is one that has been added to the system, but which is not in use by provisioners.
 An active resource is one that is current in use by provisioners.
 A staged resource is one that is not currently in use by provisioners, but which will be pushed to and used by provisioners after the next sync call.
-An unstaged resource is one that is currently in use by provisioners, but which will be removed from use after the next sync call.
+A recalled resource is one that is currently in use by provisioners, but which will be removed from use after the next sync call.

 .. list-table::